epigenelabs/inmoose/README.md

 # Cohort QC
-InMoose provides classes CohortQC and QCReport to help to perform quality control (QC) on cohort datasets after batch effect correction.
+InMoose provides classes CohortMetric and QCReport to help to perform quality control (QC) on cohort datasets after batch effect correction.

-CohortQC: This class handles the analysis and provides methods for performing quality control on cohort datasets.
+CohortMetric: This class handles the analysis and provides methods for performing quality control on cohort datasets.

 Description
-The CohortQC class performs a range of quality control analyses, including:
+The CohortMetric class performs a range of quality control analyses, including:
 - Principal Component Analysis (PCA) to assess data variation.
 - Comparison of sample distributions across different datasets or batches.
 - Quantification of the effect of batch correction.